anza-xyz/agave/docs/src/operations/setup-a-validator.md

 su - sol
 ```

-## Install The Solana CLI on Remote Machine
+## Install agave-validator on Remote Machine

-Your remote machine will need the Solana CLI installed to run the Agave validator
+Your remote machine will need `agave-validator` installed to run the Agave validator
 software.
-For simplicity, install the cli with user `sol`.
+For simplicity, install the application with user `sol`.
 Refer again to
 [build from source](../cli/install.md#build-from-source).

 ## Create A Validator Startup Script